 Fix Waterlogged Soil

 If your blueberry plant’s soil is waterlogged, the plant will have difficulty absorbing the nutrients it needs to survive.
-This can lead to a general nutrient deficiency that will cause the plant’s leaves to turn red.
+This can lead to a nutrient deficiency that will cause the plant’s leaves to turn red.

-To do this, you need to either repot your blueberry plant or fix the soil while the plant is still in it; either way is manageable.
-To replant the plant, you need to find well-draining soil that has peat moss in as this will help drain the soil, and it will help with the soil’s pH level.
+To help the plant get back to normal, you need to either repot your blueberry plant or fix the soil while the plant is still in it; whichever way you find most manageable.

 Keep the Blueberry Plant Warm

 So, to help your plant recover from the cold and to prevent the color change in the leaves from happening again, you need to keep the plant at a constantly warm temperature.
-If you are comfortable in the temperature without a jacket, then this should be perfectly fine for the blueberry plant.

 Final Thoughts